Alfa Art Gallery Catalogue 2019

 The vases and pots that Lane paints are often in similar offbeat colors and their shapes can be just as fanciful, as seen in “Exotic Phases,” where pink and pale violet vessels with curved handles rival further Baroque contours the bizarre plant forms that they hold.
 Lane’s apparently imaginary plant species sometimes suggest alien life forms of an almost sinister sensuality, as flora take on the qualities of fauna, assuming postures that can seem tortured, wounded, even malign.

 Two of his most overtly anthropomorphic paintings are “Windmill Flower,” and “Dying Limbs,” where the plants and their vessels merge visually to suggest single figures gesturing dramatically.
-Giving the lie to Davenport’s theory of sameness, Lane differs significantly from earlier still life painters, such as the Dutch masters or Morandi, in that he seems less concerned with the play of light on surfaces or formal juxtapositions than with the emotional resonance of inanimate objects.
+Giving the lie to Davenport’s theory of sameness, Lane differs significantly from earlier still life painters, such as the Dutch masters or Marandi, in that he seems less concerned with the play of light on surfaces or formal juxtapositions than with the emotional resonance of inanimate objects.

 This is not to imply that Lane is neglectful of formal values; quite the contrary: it is his exquisite sensitivity to form, spatial relationships, and subtleties of tone and color that lends his compositions their underlying tension.
 On one level, his paintings can appear as austerely arranged and un-inflected in style as those of William Bailey, another contemporary painter who invests still life with peculiarly suggestive qualities.
-But while Bailey’s tabletop lineups of china cups, canisters, clay wear, and the occasional egg, smoothly painted and subdued hues, have reminded some critics of metaphorical cityscapes, Lane’s paintings are all the more remarkable for his ability to imbue an equally restrained technique with a deeper psychological suggestiveness by virtue of his fanciful subject matter.
+But while Bailey’s tabletop lineups of China cups, canisters, clay wear, and the occasional egg, smoothly painted and subdued hues, have reminded some critics of metaphorical cityscapes, Lane’s paintings are all the more remarkable for his ability to imbue an equally restrained technique with a deeper psychological suggestiveness by virtue of his fanciful subject matter.

 In Lane’s painting “Olive Mist,” for example, there is the suggestion of a familial relationship between the three objects that make up the composition.
 The two taller plants inhabit blue and purple phases respectfully.
 Waving their fronds like arms, they appear to fawn over the smaller plant in a squat yellow pot between them.
 While the latter sits self-contained, like a baby Buddha, it’s odd blue and red petals and symmetrical leaves flourishing, the other two seem to shrivel and wane, as though drained by their doting concern.

 While such interpretations are admittedly subjective and probably touch upon meanings never intended by the artist, it seems safe to surmise that each viewer who scrutinizes Lane’s work will come up with equally far-fetched conclusions of his or her own.
-So sadly evocative are these paintings that one can’t help reading all manner of things into them.
+So sadly, evocative are these paintings that one can’t help reading all manner of things into them.
 And Lane obviously does nothing to discourage such imaginative forays on the part of the viewer when he names a composition comprised of three objects, the central one tall and red with pink petals sprouting out of it like tongues of flame, “Fire Vase,” or titles another composition, “These Flowers Never Die.”

 Something of a mysterious departure for its outdoor setting is a painting called “Blue Light,” in which hearty nocturnal blooms in a stout vase are seen against a starry sky, seemingly trumpeting their vespertine glories from their shapely horns.
 By contrast, in “Red Ocher Vase,” small, colorful flowers on a tall vine, rising out of the vessel shaped like a human heart, appear to sizzle like sparks on the fuse of a bomb.

-Indeed it is this sense of imminence, of something strange about to happen, and in happening, to create a metaphor for something else, that imbues the ostensibly simple paintings of Alphonse Lane with a vital complexity which transcends the connotations of passivity and morbidity inherent in the French term for still life, “nature morte.” --Ed McCormackEd McCormack / Gallery and Studio Magazine New York
+Indeed, it is this sense of imminence, of something strange about to happen, and in happening, to create a metaphor for something else, that imbues the ostensibly simple paintings of Alphonse Lane with a vital complexity which transcends the connotations of passivity and morbidity inherent in the French term for still life, “nature morte.” --Ed McCormackEd McCormack / Gallery and Studio Magazine New York

 Autumn She Beckons 2019

-Here I sit and let silence speak taking it’s time.
+Here I sit and let silence speak taking its time.
 The rustle of the leaves in the soft breeze in the evening light whispers.
-Oh nature you call once again with the chanting of the season, what do you bring us this time around?
+Oh, nature you call once again with the chanting of the season, what do you bring us this time around?
 A quiet gale to the next bend in the road, the groaner on the crest of the waves quells the soul.
-Soft and tranquil is the caress of night, Moonrise on the horizon, deep amber orange ascendning to the highest point as a guiding light in the night sky.
+Soft and tranquil is the caress of night, Moonrise on the horizon, deep amber orange ascending to the highest point as a guiding light in the night sky.
 Tell me spirit, which way shall you cometh?
 I hear you, the hush and calm in the quiet of the night.
 The dawn she awakens to the arising day, another season has come and gone, be with me oh great wise one.
 Let me take my leave of myself and paint with reckless abandon, passion, the vehement fervor.
 Look at it, yes, “look”, see, with the eyes what the mind tells is not so.
 Let me know once again so I may have my vision as if never seen before.

 I have found you.